nasajoey/api-practice/README.md

 This seems to be working.
 The [HTML is located](https://github.com/nasajoey/api-practice/blob/gh-pages/utm.html) in the gh-pages branch of this repo.
 The page is served [here](https://nasajoey.github.io/api-practice/utm.html) using GH Pages.

 The Action workflow is [here](https://github.com/nasajoey/api-practice/blob/main/.github/workflows/create-redocly.yaml).

+## Bonus!

+Added another workflow to validate the OpenAPI.
+See workflows directory or Actions history.